redecentralize/alternative-internet/README.md

 ## L

+### Libertree

+[Libertree](http://libertreeproject.org/) is free, libre, open-source software which is intended to provide a way for people to create their own social network.
+Libertree social networks can be free from commercial influence and manifestation, such as behaviour tracking, user profiling, advertising, data mining and analysis, and covert information filtering.

 ### LibreVPN

 [LibreVPN](http://librevpn.org.ar) is a virtual mesh network using [tinc](http://tinc-vpn.org) plus configuration scripts that even let you build your own mesh VPN.
 It's also IPv6 enabled.